-- Expertise: 3D scanning, modeling, printing, and post-processing; laser cutting and engraving; microcontroller prototyping with Arduino and Raspberry Pi; woodworking; and metalworking.
+- Our expertise: 3D scanning, modeling, printing, and post-processing; laser cutting and engraving; microcontroller prototyping with Arduino and Raspberry Pi; woodworking; and metalworking.

-- Expertise: bookbinding, button making, cardmaking, Cricut stickers, crocheting, drawing, embroidery, knitting, mold making, needle felting, paper crafts, quilting, rope making, sewing, spinning, T-shirt printing, visible mending, weaving, and zine-making.
+- Our expertise: bookbinding, button making, cardmaking, Cricut stickers, crocheting, drawing, embroidery, knitting, mold making, needle felting, paper crafts, quilting, rope making, sewing, spinning, T-shirt printing, visible mending, weaving, and zine-making.

-- Group reservations: Faculty, students, and staff can reserve the FabLab and student support for classes, RSOs, and group activities.
-Capacity: 14 in the FabLab, plus a nearby breakout room for 24.
+- Group reservations: Faculty, students, and staff can reserve the FabLab (and a student worker) for classes, RSOs, and group activities.
+Capacity: FabLab (14), nearby FCC breakout room (24).

 Critical Making